 Marshall Curry joined EPIC-N in September 2017.
 He manages day-to-day operations, provides support to member programs, board members, staff, and contractors to enact EPIC-N’s mission.

-Marshall’s pronouns are he/him/his and he lives on land that was stolen from the Kalapuyan people now also known as Springfield, Oregon.
+Marshall’s pronouns are he/him/his and he works with EPIC-N virtually from the ancestral lands of the Kalapuyan and Siletz also known as Springfield, Oregon.

 Marshall received a Masters of Public Administration and Masters of Science in Educational Leadership from the University of Oregon in 2018 and received his BA in Sociology from Willamette University in 2013.
 During graduate school he worked for the Sustainable Cities Institute and Inflexion, managing programs and assisting executives addressing different aspects of career readiness in higher education and public schools respectively.
 Prior to graduate school he managed workforce development programs and volunteer operations at Marion Polk Food Share.
 His experience supporting nonprofit associations includes: serving on the Ford Scholar Alumni Association (2013-2018) board of directors as Vice President and Member-at-Large, preparing a diversity and inclusion report for the American Society of Association Executives, and volunteering with the alumni association for his alma mater.
 Marshall loves riding his bike, playing soccer, and eating fruits and veggies from his garden.